Not as bad as the cover art

 What we really need to talk about is the cover though.
 Some people might say that a band that chooses such a terrible cover illustration actually doesn’t deserve to exist for another album.
 It’s really, really bad.
 A dilettantish depiction of the band as workers laying railway tracks.
 Drawing the ridiculously exaggerated six-packs the guys have been given in this illustration must have taken up most of the time, even if the result is not really in line with basic human anatomy.
-Why the band is shoveling vinyl into wagons at the same time remains a mystery.
+Why the band is shoveling vinyl into wagons remains a mystery too.
 My guess is that most buyers of this album made sure no one was watching when they made their way to the cashier.

 Fittingly, they follow up with a dedication to UTFO, “Uda Man”.
-We get a few fresh samples and a dose of humor – but at that point UTFO was not the kind of reference that would let you come across as someone that’s at the forefront of the evolution of Hip Hop.
+We get a few fresh samples and a dose of humor – but at that point UTFO was not the kind of reference that would let you come across as being at the forefront of the evolution of Hip Hop.
 You know what I mean.
 “Speaking Of A Girl Named Suzy” raises the tempo for a moment, but it’s as harmless as an early Fresh Prince tune.
 At least we get a small dose of P-Funk.

 The problem with this album is that you don’t find anything even remotely as catchy as “Talkin’ All That Jazz”.
 Or something that has the same level of originality and clarity of concept.
-The title track is okay, but doesn’t really convince anyone.
+The title track is okay, but doesn’t really convince.
 And the bits of silliness towards the end of side one – “Paul’s A Sucker” – don’t really help raise the level either.

 Surprise, surprise: towards the end, the B.S is followed by some M.F. and they even say it.
 Motherfucker!
 The audacity even creates a little more flow than in most tracks of the album, even if what they are doing here had been done before and on a higher level by folks like Eric B. & Rakim.